-The exceptions listed in Subsections 19.501.1-4 below are "by right" exceptions.
-"By right" exceptions are either automatically required or allowed outright and require no special review or approval by the City to implement.
+The exceptions listed in Subsections 19.501.1-4 below are by-right exceptions.
+By-right exceptions are either automatically required or outright allowed and require no special review or approval by the City to implement.

 19.502.2 Single-Family Residential Provisions, Subsection B.1: